Cymraeg

 Projects to Achieve Sustainable Travel

 We undertake practical projects with local authorities, NGOs and others to achieve more sustainable travel.
+We also advise on monitoring of sustainable travel interventions and undertake independent evaluations, to help learn what works best.

 Encouraging Active Travel

-Work with Cycling England to establish the Cycling Demonstration Towns project,
+Work with Cycling England to establish the Cycling Demonstration Towns project, and to support the use of smart measures to increase cycling.

 Facilitating DfT’s national programme of walking seminars involving over 1000